bhilimon/bender/README.md

 * He's colorful!
 20 programmable NeoPixel LEDs that play various animations when talking and when idle.
 * Antenna is also a motion detector that can trigger audio.
 * Antenna is also a button to toggle modes (see below).
-* Initial / startup mode (see below).

 This project takes quite a bit of time to print, put together, and to gather and properly prep all your audio files.
 Make sure you read all the documentation about the issues I ran into and limitations before starting this project.

 ## Config Options
 Configurable options include:
 * Min/max wait times between playing random audio
-* Wait timer after playing audio before re-enabling the motion detector
+* Motion detector wait timer (after playing audio)
-* Timer on changing eye colors
+* Min/max on changing eye colors
 * Timer on changing teeth LED animations
+* Initial / startup mode (see below)
 * A basic config of every animation in the CircuitPython LED animation library is included (https://circuitpython.readthedocs.io/projects/led-animation/en/latest/index.html).
 You can easily modify them and enable/disable certain animations.

 ## Modes / Changing Modes